 - (a) On March 1, 2018, the Company entered into an agreement with a private company to provide administrative services to the Company for a period of two years in exchange for a monthly fee of \$6,500 plus applicable taxes.
-At the end of the service term, the terms of the agreement are automatically renewed on an annual basis until either party provides notice of termination. - (b) On March 1, 2018, the Company entered into a sublease agreement with a company for a portion of the office premises for a period of 2 years, expiring February 29, 2020, in exchange for \$2,000 per month plus applicable taxes.
+At the end of the service term, the terms of the agreement are automatically renewed on an annual basis until either party provides notice of termination.
+Subsequent to October 31, 2018, the Company has provided notice to terminate this agreement effective January 1, 2019. - (b) On March 1, 2018, the Company entered into a sublease agreement with a company for a portion of the office premises for a period of 2 years, expiring February 29, 2020, in exchange for \$2,000 per month plus applicable taxes.
+Subsequent to October 31, 2018, the Company has provided notice to terminate this agreement effective January 1, 2019.